LEARN FARMING at our next Farming 101 session:

 We are a non-residency program.
 We do not have living quarters at the farm.
 Students must provide for their own housing and transportation.

 Location: 2550 Sunset Avenue, San Diego 92154, 20-minutes from downtown San Diego near Imperial Beach.

-Cat Henning is Wild Willow Farm's Education Director and manages the farm school program.
+Cat Henning is Wild Willow Farm's Education Coordinator and manages the farm school program.
 She is a graduate from our school, attending classes in 2012.
 Her background is in environmental engineering.

 Paul Maschka (lead instructor) grew up in farming country near Escondido and is one of our area's most experienced and skillful instructors in sustainable agriculture.
 He was instrumental in creating and developing the Seeds@City Urban Farm, a unique agricultural gem on the campus of San Diego City College in the heart of downtown San Diego, where he served as adjunct professor in sustainable urban agriculture from 2007 to 2012.
 Prior to that he was employed as a landscaper at the San Diego Zoo and Wild Animal Park and was responsible for implementation of composting and natural plant and pest management practices for those parks' world-class botanical collections.
 Paul's rich experience in sustainable farming and homesteading affords our students a well-rounded opportunity to learn all aspects of food production.